Following are details about 2026 Dr. Hope Babette Tang Humanism in Healthcare Essay Contest eligibility and the review and selection process.

 By submitting an essay, you agree to abide by the following:

-3. I grant The Arnold P. Gold Foundation permission to publish all or parts of my essay on their website, in Academic Medicine, the Journal of Professional Nursing or another academic journal, and in other venues to promote the Essay contest.
+- I grant The Arnold P. Gold Foundation permission to publish all or parts of my essay on their website, in Academic Medicine, the Journal of Professional Nursing, Journal of Health Service Psychology or another academic journal, and in other venues to promote the Essay contest.

-6. If my essay should win the Dr. Hope Babette Tang Humanism in Healthcare Essay Contest, I will postpone any further publication routes until the essay has first appeared in both Academic Medicine, the journal of the Association of American Medical Colleges, and The Journal of Professional Nursing, of the American Association of Colleges of Nursing.
-Any subsequent shall include a note that it was originally published in Academic Medicine and The Journal of Professional Nursing (and include the full citations).
+- If my essay should win the Dr. Hope Babette Tang Humanism in Healthcare Essay Contest, I will postpone any further publication routes until the essay has first appeared in both Academic Medicine, the journal of the Association of American Medical Colleges, The Journal of Professional Nursing, of the American Association of Colleges of Nursing, or the Journal of Health Service Psychology, of the National Register of Health Service Psychologists.

 Review Process